Alumni Spotlight: Seoyeon Choi, MPP’19

 BIP Lab: What is one of your favorite memories of the BIP Lab?

 Choi: My favorite memories were watching children and their caretakers sharing their moments during pick-ups and drop-offs.
 One time, a kid was feeling really upset when their caretakers were late, and I was lucky to give them a hug (with consent) and waited together until they came.
 Those experiences taught me hands-on insights on education issues.
 For instance, why was the parent late?
 Sometimes it is because they were working 2-3 jobs to make ends meet.
-Sometimes they were under influence.
 Sometimes they had other kids to pick up from different schools.
 BIP Lab gives you the best opportunity to uncover real-world aspects of education and parenting.

 BIP Lab: How do you think your experience and time at the BIP Lab helped you get to where you are today?